 Core Provider Agreement (CPA)

-Even though you have completed the online new provider enrollment forms, The Agency requires the Core Provider Agreement, Ownership and Disclosure Form, and the Debarment Form with original signatures be mailed to the Provider Enrollment office.
-Copies of licensure and other qualifying documents are required to be sent with you application.
+Even though you have completed the online New Provider Enrollment Forms, the Agency requires the Core Provider Agreement, Ownership and Disclosure Form, and the Debarment Form with original signatures be mailed to the Provider Enrollment office.
+Copies of licensure and other qualifying documents are required to be sent with your application.
 See the list at our Provider Enrollment web site.
 See the list of specific cover sheets to attach to documents sent to the Agency including one for your CPA.

 How do I get my federal National Provider Identifier (NPI) number?